karanpratapsingh/HyperTrade/README.md

 This system has lots of features such as:

-- **Web UI**: Real-time access for charts, technical indicators, and portfolio.
+- **Web UI**: Real-time access to charts, technical indicators, and portfolio.

 - **Configurable**: Supports assets and strategies customization easily without touching any code!